February 12, 2026 - Disseminated On Behalf Of F3 Uranium Corp

 The structure is telling.
 A 9% coupon, 5-year term, and a C$0.56 conversion price—set at a ~30% premium at the time.

-Why shareholders should care: it strengthens the balance sheet, reduces near-term financing pressure, and keeps the spotlight on the real catalyst—the maiden resource estimate investors are waiting for.
+Why shareholders should care: it strengthens the balance sheet, reduces near-term financing pressure, and keeps the spotlight on the real catalysts — Tetra Zone drill results and a potential NASDAQ listing that could bring significantly more liquidity.

 Source: F3 Uranium’s Corporate Deck